 It was clear, the Austin Technology Council, an industry organization created in 1992 to accelerate tech growth, needed to evolve quickly to prove to the market that Austin had an existing technology ecosystem worthy of investment.

-The Austin Technology Council worked with Waymaker Group’s CEO Julie Huls to conduct a Tech Talent Impact Study and Strategic Framework and to provide Governance & Organizational Capacity services to measure and strengthen tech talent attraction efforts, forge partnerships with regional educational institutions, and strengthen the Austin tech brand in the hearts and minds of tech-minded millennials.
+The Austin Technology Council worked with Waymaker Group’s CEO Julie Huls to conduct a Tech Talent Innovation Ecosystem Study and Strategic Framework and to provide Governance & Organizational Capacity services to measure and strengthen tech talent attraction efforts, forge partnerships with regional educational institutions, and strengthen the Austin tech brand in the hearts and minds of tech-minded millennials.

-We conducted a Tech Talent Study and found that Austin’s tech sector contributed $22B annually to the regional economy, which was a game-changer for a town that outsiders had characterized as “tumbleweeds in the streets.”
+We conducted a Tech Talent Innovation Ecosystem Study and found that Austin’s tech sector contributed $22B annually to the regional economy, which was a game-changer for a town that outsiders had characterized as “tumbleweeds in the streets.”
 From there, the team synthesized data into a ready-to-implement Strategic Framework, developed a cohesive vision, and forged public-private partnerships that helped grow Austin’s GDP 35% from 2011 to 2016.

-Tech Impact Study
+Innovation Ecosystem Study: Tech Impact Study

-Governance & Organizational Capacity services
+Governance & Organizational Capacity Services